Michael Murphy’s plan for a safer, more transparent,

 -

-Ward 6 has always been a place where long-time residents, young families, renters, and new arrivals build full lives together.
-But too many people are being priced out or pushed out, not by choice but by policy failures.
+Ward 6, the only Ward that has residents in all four quadrants, has always been a place where long-time residents, young families, renters, and new arrivals build full lives together.
+The only Ward that has residents in all four quadrants.
+But too many people are being priced out or pushed out, not by choice, but by policy failures.

 Michael’s Housing Priorities include;